Fly-Artisan/demo-tasky/README.md

 - Change the director to this software's folder.

-- Then enter the command 'php fly-env migrate:models'.
+- Then enter the command 'php fly migrate:models'.

 - Now you can run the software.